Wednesday, 8 October 2008: 10:00 AM

 Copper is commonly present in soils as a contaminant.
 The mobility and bioavailability of the Cu is a function of the speciation.
 In this project we investigate Cu speciation in 6 soils using advanced bulk and micro-spectroscopic techniques.
 X-ray absorption spectroscopy of 5 different soils showed that the majority of the Cu is complexed to soil organic matter (SOM).
 Elemental distributions showed no correlations of Cu with metals, suggesting that Cu has a preferential association for SOM functional groups.
 In this presentation we will discuss the properties of Cu and the associated SOM based on the interpretation of the molecular structures observed and soil properties.

-See more of: Heavy Metals in Soil Environments: II/Div.
+See more from this Session: Heavy Metals in Soil Environments: II/Div.
 S02 Business Meeting